iiasa/CWatM/docu/setup.rst

 example::

-   cwatm.py settings1.ini -c
+   cwatm settings1.ini -c
    or
-   cwatm.py settings1.ini -c > checkdata.txt
+   cwatm settings1.ini -c > checkdata.txt

 A list is created with::